andjsales/capstone-project/README.md

 - Writing and executing SQL scripts for schema design and seed data
 - Managing database connections securely through config files
 - Applying object-oriented design in real-world CRUD apps

-## Future Improvements

-- Add support for tracking books or music
-- Implement user registration
-- Create a GUI (JavaFX or Swing)
-- Secure passwords using hashing algorithms
-- add a Movies entity

-## Methods to add

-- addTVShowToList()
-- updateTVShowWatchStatus()
-- updateTVShowRating()
-- updateTVShowProgress()
-- fix findAllShows() method

-## console menu——order of operations

-1. login/exit——choose an option (1 or 2)
-2. type in username——enter
-3. type in password——enter
-4. WELCOME
-5. 1•view all shows——2•view all currently watching——choose an option
-6. if 1——return all show titles——progress——total eps
-7. if 2——return all currently watching——title——progress——status——rating

-## next steps

-8. method to add shows——ask for title——progress——status——rating
-9.